Solon, Ohio: Solon City Schools

 The former Arthur Road Elementary School, which closed following the 2015–2016 school year, served as a public preschool and administrative building before being demolished in 2022.

 Private schools

 St. Rita School is a private Catholic religious institution, associated with the St. Rita Roman Catholic Parish Church in Solon.
 The school offers preschool, elementary, upper elementary, and middle school programs.
 St. Rita School has also received National Blue Ribbon School designation from the United States government.

 Infrastructure

 Police department

 As of 2014, the Solon Police Department consisted of 46 officers, 14 dispatchers, 16 correction officers, eight office staff, one animal warden, 19 auxiliary police, and six school guards.

+Additionally In 2025, the notable sidearms used by the Solon police department include the Smith and Wesson M&P model 2.0 19 x 9mm, Glock Model 45 and for primary arms the police department uses Remington 870 shotguns and the Smith and Wesson M&P 15 duty rifles.